Automattic/jetpack/docs/git-workflow.md

 # Use the Github CLI to checkout the PR with the PR number - for example gh pr checkout 12345.
 gh pr checkout xxxxx

-# Run merge-base to check where that branch differed from trunk - example git merge-base update/broken-jetpack-feature.
+# Run merge-base to check where that branch differed from trunk - example git merge-base update/broken-jetpack-feature trunk.
-git merge-base forkedbranchname
+git merge-base forkedbranchname trunk

 ## With the SHA returned from the above command, we can rebase from that.
 git rebase -i the-sha